 Update: Please note that right now the Pompidou is closed for renovations through 2026.
 The museum hopes to reopen in 2027 to celebrate its 50th anniversary.

 Opened in 1977, it’s known for its radical architecture.
 There are Fauvist, Cubist, Surrealist, Pop Art, and contemporary works on display.
 Don’t miss the spectacular Paris views from its rooftop.

-You’ll also see rare sculptures from his mistress and muse Camille Claudel, who has a dedicated room.
+You’ll also see rare sculptures from his mistress and muse Camille Claudel, who has a dedicated room in the museum.
 And you can pair sculptures with a stroll through the museum’s beautiful garden.

 Gratuit, which means free, is a word you rarely hear in Paris.
-But, if you’re on a budget, check out my guide to 8 small free museums in Paris.
+But, if you’re on a budget, you should check out my guide to 10 free museums in Paris.

-Day 3: Montmartre, Opera District, and/or the Latin Quarter
+Day 3 Of 3 Days In Paris: Montmartre, Opera District, and/or the Latin Quarter

 1. Morning: Montmartre